 Which one should you choose?

+In the end, the choice comes down to personal preference.
+Both fabrics will produce comfortable, luxurious sheets, the difference will be whether you prefer cool, crisp sheets or silky smoothness against your skin at night.
+You may even like to use both, changing them with the seasons to get the best sleep experience.
 We obviously have our preference, choosing to first make percale sheets for their durability and crisp, soft feel, however you should be able to get the most out of either percale or sateen as long as they’re made from high quality cotton.
 We made sure our cotton sheets are made from superior, long-staple cotton which has been hand-picked and combed to retain only the finest, longest fibres, ensuring amazingly comfortable, breathable sheets and the best nights’ sleep ever.

 We currently specialise in percale sheets, but watch this space - we'll be introducing a sateen option soon.